 IBS affects 15-20% of the population.
 IBS onset can be attributed by gastroenteritis, antibiotic use or gastrointestinal surgery, but a cause is not always known.
 It is likely that IBS is caused by a disruption to the intestinal microflora (bacteria).
 There is strong evidence that diet plays a role in the exacerbation of symptoms.

 There are two types of fibre – soluble and insoluble.
-Depending on your symptom profile and your current fibre intake, the dietitian may need to increase or decrease your fibre intake or encourage a certain type of fibre to manage your symptoms
+Depending on your symptom profile and your current fibre intake, your dietitian may need to increase or decrease your fibre intake or encourage a certain type of fibre to manage your symptoms.

-- Adequate fluid intake in the form of water is vital for bowel health.
-This may required attention, particularly if you suffer from constipation
+Adequate fluid intake in the form of water is vital for bowel health.
+This may require attention, particularly if you suffer from constipation.

 Our dietitians can examine the nutritional adequacy of your diet, consider fibre intake in addition to a variety of possible food triggers including FODMAPs, food chemicals, and others.
 We then guide you through dietary elimination and rechallenge in order to determine your individual food triggers, whilst optimising gut health.

 We are known for our expertise in gastro-intestinal (gut / bowel) nutrition, however, every member of our team has their own additional, specialty areas.